 Get your wildflower on!
-As an initiative for Earth Day, we’re sending a package of native wildflower seeds to our customers.
+As an initiative for Earth Day, we’ve sent a package of native wildflower seeds to our customers.
 This blog post is part of a series tied to our earth day campaign.
-Due to popularity, we are extending our offer – get in on the excitement and request your own seed package!
+You are currently on part one of this series.

 We know you’re keen to start growing your native plant garden, but the optimal time for planting native seeds is in the Fall (which we’ll talk about next time).
 The good news is we’ve got time to get your garden ready for seeding.